dfranco-projects/NLP_Bootcamp/README.md

 ### 👋 Final Notes

 > ✅ Works on Windows, macOS and Linux.
-If you're using macOS, make sure Docker has permission to access your working directory.
+If you're using macOS, make sure Docker has permission to access your working directory. <br>
 > Make sure you have Docker installed and running on your machine.
-All dependencies are included in the Docker image.
+All dependencies are included in the Docker image. <br>
 > If you encounter issues, check Docker's logs or permissions.

 Feel free to explore the notebooks, try out the examples, and adapt them to your own projects.